ImagiNeuron/vaa3d_tools/released_plugins/v3d_plugins/MIND/README.md

 - Athmane Benarous
 - Thibaut Baguette

-ImagiNeuron is deeply greatful for the supervision and expertise of Dr. Amir Shmuel of the Neuro Insitute and Mcgill throughout the their project.
+ImagiNeuron is deeply greatful for the supervision and expertise of Dr. Amir Shmuel of the Neuro Insitute and McGill, throughout the project.
 In addition, the project's success would not have been possible without the open source community behind Vaa3D.